 - Photography/Social Media Coordinators: Help our camps' outreach to parents and the public by taking photos at camp and posting to social media.

 - Floaters and office help: Volunteers are needed to answer phones and help process camper applications.

-Volunteers are provided with room and board and may also be eligible for travel reimbursement up to $400.
-Volunteers serving for six weeks or more can be eligible for scholarship money ($1,289 for student loans or education expenses) or a $500 stipend.
+Volunteers are provided with room and board, and may also be eligible for travel reimbursement up to $400.
+Volunteers serving for six weeks or more may be eligible for scholarship money ($1,289 for student loans or education expenses) or a bi-weekly living allowance of $375.
 To be considered as a camp volunteer, applicants must meet the following requirements:

 - Complete a thorough volunteer application, including three personal references and a criminal background check.